Ken Paxton's defense begins in the Texas attorney general's impeachment trial

-AUSTIN, Texas (AP) — Lawyers for impeached Texas Attorney General Ken Paxton began calling witnesses Thursday as the trial that will determine whether the Republican is removed from office winds down.
+AUSTIN, Texas (AP) — Lawyers for impeached Texas Attorney General Ken Paxton began calling witnesses Thursday and Donald Trump came to his defense on social media as a verdict in the historic trial draws closer.

+The timing of the former president's reaffirmed support for Paxton, who tried to baselessly help Trump overturn the election in 2020, comes as a jury of mostly Republican senators are on the cusp of deciding whether to remove Paxton from office over charges of corruption and bribery.

+Blasting the impeachment as “shameful," Trump sought to make his presence felt in the waning moments of a trial that has showcased fractures in the party.
+Paxton was impeached by the Republican-led Texas House in May, but activists on the far right have mounted a pressure campaign aimed at several GOP senators who could tilt the verdict.

 Attorneys for the bipartisan group of lawmakers prosecuting Paxton's impeachment rested their case Wednesday after a woman who was expected to testify about an extramarital affair with the attorney general made a sudden appearance at the trial, but never took the stand.

-The affair is central to the historic proceedings in the Texas Senate and accusations that Paxton misused his power to help Austin real estate developer Nate Paul, who was under FBI investigation and employed the woman, Laura Olson.
+The affair is central to the historic proceedings in the Texas Senate and accusations that Paxton misused his power to help Paul, who was under FBI investigation and employed the woman, Laura Olson.
 One of the 16 articles of impeachment against Paxton alleges that Paul's hiring of Olson amounted to a bribe.

 Olson was called to the stand Wednesday morning and waited outside the chamber.
 But her testimony was delayed for hours before Lt.
 Gov. Dan Patrick, who is acting as the trial’s judge, said toward the end of the day that Olson was "deemed unavailable to testify,” providing no further explanation but saying both sides had agreed to it.

-Eight days into the trial, Paxton’s defense attorneys called their first witness: the head of the open records division at the attorney general’s office.
-Another impeachment article accuses Paxton of manipulating the open records process to help Paul.

-After the prosecution rested Wednesday, Paxton attorney Tony Buzbee moved to end the trial on the grounds of insufficient evidence, only to withdraw the request without a vote a short time later.
+After the prosecution rested Wednesday, Paxton attorney Tony Buzbee moved to end the trial on the grounds of insufficient evidence, only to withdraw the request without a vote.

 Paxton, who was suspended from office pending the trial's outcome, is not required to attend the proceedings and has not appeared since testimony began last week.
 His wife, state Sen. Angela Paxton, is required to attend but is not allowed to vote.